hieuvp/learning-python/advanced-tutorials/closures/README.md

 (e.g. When there are few methods in a class, use closures instead).

 Also, [Decorators](../decorators/README.md) in Python make extensive use of closures.

-A closure is a nested function which has access to a free variable from an enclosing function that has finished its execution.
-Three characteristics of a Python closure are:

-- It is a nested function.
-- It has access to a free variable in outer scope.
-- It is returned from the enclosing function.

 A free variable is a variable that is not bound in the local scope.
 In order for closures to work with immutable variables such as numbers and strings,